 - Weighing a baby with clothes or a diaper, or weighing right after a feeding, will give a weight that is higher than is the true weight.

-- When you are looking at how many ounces your baby has gained in a week or two, 3 ounces makes a difference.
+- When you are looking at how many ounces your baby has gained in a week or two, 3 ounces makes a significant difference.

 - There are different charts for boys and girls.

 There are a number of Apps that you can use if you want to have your growth chart.